mapbox/node-or-tools/API.md

 - `timeHorizon` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The last time point the solver uses for time constraints.
 The solver starts from time point `0` (you can think of this as the start of the work day) and and ends at `timeHorizon` (you can think of this as the end of the work day).
 - `vehicleCapacity` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The maximum capacity for goods each vehicle can carry.
 Demand at nodes decrease the capacity.
 - `routeLocks` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Route locks array the solver uses for locking (sub-) routes into place, per vehicle.
 Two-dimensional with `routeLocks[vehicle]` being an **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** with node indices `vehicle` has to visit in order.
 Can be empty.
 Must not contain the depots.
+- `pickups` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** with node indices for picking up good.
+The corresponding delivery node index is in the `deliveries` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** at the same position (parallel arrays).
+For a pair of pickup and delivery indices: pickup location comes before the corresponding delivery location and is served by the same vehicle.
+- `deliveries` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** with node indices for delivering picked up goods.
+The corresponding pickup node index is in the `pickups` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** at the same position (parallel arrays).
+For a pair of pickup and delivery indices: pickup location comes before the corresponding delivery location and is served by the same vehicle.

 **Examples**